Energy-Pathways-Group/GLOceanKit/docs/classes/wavevortexmodel/setfloatpositions.md

   required, you may want to use cubic "spline" interpolation or even "exact" at the expense of computational speed.

-  You can track the value of any known StateVariable along the particle's flow path, e.g., relative vorticity.
+  You can track the value of any known WVVariableAnnotation along the particle's flow path, e.g., relative vorticity.
 These values must also be interpolated using one of the known interpolation methods.